panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-Let's detail cases B) and C) since they're used often.
+Let's detail cases B) and C) since they're often used.

 ## 3. Component lifecycle

-The dependencies argument of the `useEffect()` lets you catch certain component lifecycle events: when the component has mounted or a specific prop or state value has changed.
+The dependencies argument of the `useEffect()` lets you catch certain component lifecycle events: when the component has been mounted or a specific prop or state value has changed.

 ### 3.1 Component did mount